Content Manager

 Mindfulness training is an intervention based on eastern meditation techniques, that helps increasing awareness of the present moment, enhances non-judgmental observation, and reduces automatic responding (2).

-In a study of 6-week Sahaja yoga meditation training for 4 to 12-year-old children and their parents, parents reported significantly improved symptoms such as improvements of anxiety and self-esteem, and reduction of parent-child conflict.
+In a study of 6-week Sahaja yoga meditation training for 4 to 12-year-old children and their parents, parents reported significantly improved characteristics such as improvements of anxiety and self-esteem, and reduction of parent-child conflict.

 Another study with 11 to 15-year-old boys and girls, showed a reduction of externalizing, internalizing and attention problems, while executive functioning improved on self-report measures.
 The reports were also confirmed by enhanced performance on computerized attention tests (1).

-Several other studies show an increase in happiness, improvements of youngstersâ self-control, reductions of attention problems, and overall reductions of ADHD symptoms (see table 1 blow (4)).
+Several other studies show an increase in happiness, improvements of youngsters’ self-control, reductions of attention problems, and overall reductions of ADHD symptoms (see table 1 blow (4)).

 The studies show promising results of the effects of meditation and mindfulness training on children and youngsters.
 However, the studies have also found that the effect of meditation and mindfulness training disappears after a few weeks.
 The training should, therefore, be done regularly.

-ADHD is highly genetic, which is why parents of children with ADHD also might display ADHD symptoms (2).
-In many of the studies, parents of the children with ADHD, were offered to participate in mindful parenting training, where the parents were taught to pay attention in the present moment, as well as observing their child in a non-judgmental manner and respond calmly, rather than react, to their childâs difficult behaviour (4).
+Since ADHD is genetic, many parents of children with ADHD also have ADHD themselves (though it may be undiagnosed)(2).
+In many of the studies, parents of the children with ADHD, were offered to participate in mindful parenting training, where the parents were taught to pay attention in the present moment, as well as observing their child in a non-judgmental manner and respond calmly, rather than react, to their child’s difficult behaviour (4).

-"Mindful parenting is a form of mindfulness training and is defined as: âpaying attention to your child and your parenting in a particular way: intentionally, here and now, and non-judgmentally'" (2).
+"Mindful parenting is a form of mindfulness training and is defined as: ‘paying attention to your child and your parenting in a particular way: intentionally, here and now, and non-judgmentally'" (2).

-The studies where parents participated in mindful training showed a significant reduction of parental stress and parental overreactivity* as well as decreasing parents' own inattention and hyperactivity symptoms (2).
+The studies where parents participated in mindful training showed a significant reduction of parental stress and parental overreactivity* as well as decreasing parents' own inattention and hyperactivity (2).

 The studies mentioned above have found preliminary results that could indicate that meditation and mindfulness training could improve mental health and feeling of happiness.